x-Lanceman-x/BTechCampaignTools/README.md

 I do not intend to preserve "legacy" Hinterlands options in the live app, but will retain a copy of the HTML file of the current release as a "final" Hinterlands only version.

-Roadmap (not necessarily in order of planned implementation:
+Roadmap (not necessarily in order of planned implementation):

-* Named Pilots, done in a similar manner as the Aces app
+* ~Named Pilots, done in a similar manner as the Aces app~
 * Updates to SP Costs
 * New Battle Support Reimbursement Calculator
 * Implement _Le Lion d'Or_